Maxflow-Visualization/Maxflow_Visualization/README.md

 ## Acknowledgments

 The initial styling and the choice of Cytoscape framework were inspired by [this project](https://github.com/isabek/isabek.github.io).
-We followed the same styling and modified the entire backend to account for interactive visualization.
-We will not make our project for commercial use in accordance with the license.
+We consulted professor [David Kempe](https://www.david-kempe.com/) at University of Southern California and [this slide](https://www.cs.cmu.edu/~avrim/451f11/lectures/lects12-14.pdf) from Carnegie Mellon University on algorithms.
+We appreciate their work.

 ## Contact

-For questions or support, please contact [Maxflow Visualization Team](mailto:pwang649@usc.edu).
+For questions or support, please contact [Maxflow Visualization Team](mailto:ymy@apache.org).